stephengpope/no-code-architects-toolkit/docs/ffmpeg/compose.md

 # `/v1/ffmpeg/compose` API Documentation

 ## Overview
-This endpoint allows users to submit a flexible FFmpeg request for processing media files.
-It accepts various input files, filters, output options, and metadata options, and returns the processed output files along with their URLs and metadata.
+This endpoint allows you to perform flexible FFmpeg operations by composing multiple input files, applying filters, and specifying output options.
+It provides a powerful way to manipulate and process multimedia files using the FFmpeg library.

 ## Endpoint
 **URL Path:** `/v1/ffmpeg/compose`